-The observation operator code uses the "feedback" observation file format for all data types.
+This name list uses the "feedback" type observation file input format for profile, sea level anomaly and sea surface temperature data.
 All the observation files must be in NetCDF format.
 Some example headers (produced using ncdump -h) for profile data, sea level anomaly and sea surface temperature are in the following subsections.